 #1 Bikepark Innsbruck

 The closest to Innsbruck is the bicycle park of the same name.
-The park is less than 30 minutes from the city center - about 10 kilometers.
+The park is less than 30 minutes from the city centre - about 10 kilometres.

 Sign in to enjoy an ad-free experience and stay up-to-date with our latest features.